JCWasmx86/GNOME-Builder-Plugins/README.md

 - shellcheck: Shellcheck integration (Seems to be somewhat broken because of seemingly upstream problems)
 - shfmt: Shfmt integration
 - sourcekit: Integration for Sourcekit, the Swift language server
+- sqlconnections: Allows you to create the config for sqls using a GUI (WIP)
 - sqls: Integration for the SQL language server
-- sqlconnections: Allows you to create the config for sqls using a GUI (WIP)
 - stack: Integration for the stack buildsystem
 - swift: Integration for the swift buildsystem
+- swift-format: Integration for swift-formatter
+- swift-lint: Integration for swift-lint
 - texlab: LaTeX integration
 - xmlfmt: Formatter for XML